benbhall/benbhall.github.io/_posts/2022-10-16-opentelemtry.md

       exporters: [otlp, prometheus]
 ```

+### As a Single Gateway

 It's also possible to deploy the collector as standalone **gateway** component, to be scaled independently of the services.
 This tends to mean ownership of the collector is with platform teams who can then centrally manage policies and permission.

 ![image-center](/assets/images/opentelemetry/collector1.png){: .align-center}

-Even with a gateway deployment, you should give consideration to maintaining collector agents alongside each service too, sending data to the this one.
+The ideal setup is for each service or collection of services to have dedicated collectors as agents, owned by the development team.
+These would export to an instance run as a gateway by the ops teams to apply their own processes such as authentication or metadata.

 ## Summary

-Observability solutions, both open-source and commercial, have done a good job in catching up with the demands of supporting modern microservices architectures.
-The biggest problem is the lack of standardisation, which reduces are ability to flex and adapt - vendor-locking us.
+Observability solutions, both open-source and commercial, have done a good job in catching up with the demands of supporting complex modern architectures.
+The biggest problem is the lack of standards, which reduces our ability to flex and adapt and resulting in some level of vendor lock-in.

 OpenTelemetry is the missing ingredient, which is set to change the landscape significantly.
-It is incredibly easy to adopt with a real plug-and-play feel to it, and there is good transition support with libraries to translate between proprietary protocols and OpenTelemetry.
+It is very easy to adopt with a real plug-and-play feel to it, and there is good transition support with libraries to translate between proprietary protocols and OpenTelemetry.

-In [Part 3](/opentelemetry-dotnet) we will look at the current state of OpenTelemetry in .NET and have a go at using OpenTelemetry with .NET and Azure Monitor.
+In [Part 3](/opentelemetry-dotnet/) we will review the current state of OpenTelemetry in .NET and have a go at using OpenTelemetry with .NET and Azure Monitor.